homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 But he had started up the stairs without waiting to bow them out.

 Charlotte came home about half past six, hot and in a bad temper.
 She had had two blowouts, one of them half-way home from her bootlegger's, two miles out in the country, and five cars had disregarded her SOS.
 The sixth one's occupant was an old farmer who knew as much about changing tires as she did.
 It had taken them half an hour to do the job.
 John told her Miss Comerford and Mr. Drake had been in for a while.
 She asked him what he thought of Irene.
 He made no reply at all, but Charlotte was used to that.
-Then she asked him whether Wallie Blair had tele- phoned and he said no, really thinking he was telling the truth.
+Then she asked him whether Wallie Blair had telephoned and he said no, really thinking he was telling the truth.

 At seven she gave Wallie up and dined alone with John.
 But when Wallie came a little after eight swore he had talked with Irene and that the latter had promised to deliver the message, there was a further display of temper, first directed toward Miss Comerford and then toward John, when John, to save Irene, admitted that she might have given him the message and he might have forgotten about it.
 Charlotte was pacified by his promise that he would accept Mr. Beasley's offer if Mr. Beasley made one.